zerkalica/immutable-di/README.md

 container.off(listener)
 ```

-cursor/native:diff used for diff generation, this dummy, but NativeCursor can be extended.
+NativeCursor:diff used for diff generation, this dummy, but NativeCursor can be extended.